Maths Mutt HOME

 Precedence Tables

-These are used to map out the steps needed to complete a project.
-A list of tasks is completed, along with their completion time.
+Precedence tables map out the steps needed to complete a project.
+A list of tasks is created along with their completion times.

 Example

 An outhouse is being repurposed as a workshop.
-The earth floor is to be replaced with concrete, which is being mixed and poured onsite.
+The earth floor is to be replaced with concrete mixed and poured onsite.

 Here is a list of tasks:

-Some steps - called dependencies - can only be started after others immediately before have been already been started or completed.
+Some steps — called dependencies — can only begin after others have started or finished.

-Before any concrete mixing takes place, the materials must have been delivered.
-The sub activitites of loading, mixing and pouring must be repeated until laying the floor is finished.
-Installing the workshop fittings can only happen once the floor and walls have been sorted.
+Before concrete mixing begins, materials must be delivered.
+Loading, mixing and pouring must be repeated until the floor is complete.
+Installing workshop fittings can only happen once the floor and walls are finished.

 As well as knowing the order of tasks, their timings must also be known.

-The critical path is the longest time to go from start to finish.
+The critical path is the longest time from start to finish.

 Example